byu-oit/awslogin/README.md

 * gracefully handle the error case when the duo push is rejected
 * Add support for profiles
 * Authenticate once for 8 hours and rerun `awslogin` to relogin
-* Simplify the adfs authentication code
-* cache netid after subsequent logins ie default to last used
 * Write tests
-  * (David) adfs_auth.py
   * (Nate) index.py
   * roles.py
   * assume_role.py
-* Make a handel-codepipeline CI/CD pipeline with automated tests.
-If they pass automatically deploy to pypi.
-* [BUG] README.md and LICENSE get left over in /usr/local when pip install to mac